elhayra/tcp_server_client/README.md

 The code is documented, so I hope you find it easy to change it to suit your needs if needed to.

 The server class supports multiple clients.

+### Compilation
+1. Add pthread library flag
+2. If you compile the code with both the example files, comment one of the "main" functions out